New stem cell method makes functioning liver cells

 But in recent years, concerns have been raised that iPS cells may not be as "clean" or as capable as embryonic cells.

-Last year, a group led by Robert Lanza, of the U.S. firm Advanced Cell Technology, compared batches of iPS cells with embryonic stem cells and noticed the iPS cells died more quickly and were much less able to grow and expand.
+Last year, a group led by Robert Lanza, of the U.S. firm Advanced Cell Technology ACTC.OB, compared batches of iPS cells with embryonic stem cells and noticed the iPS cells died more quickly and were much less able to grow and expand.

 CORRECTING MUTATION